bibanon/android-development-codex/HTC-Dream-Native-Debian-Linux.md

 ### Set up Repositories

 Make sure your Android G1 has a WiFi internet connection and USB Debugging enabled.

+* Set your phone to Stay Awake, so the phone will not suddenly cut off your wifi connection. `Settings->Application->Development->Stay Awake`
-Also, disable WiFi sleep, which will cause download issues. `Settings->Wifi->Menu Button->Advanced->Wifi Sleep Policy->Never sleep when plugged in`
+* Disable WiFi sleep, which will cause download issues. `Settings->Wifi->Menu Button->Advanced->Wifi Sleep Policy->Never sleep when plugged in`

 This will install the necessary Debian repositories and some basic packages to the G1.